adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-make-purchase.md

 7. Finally, click the **Close** button in the top-right corner.

 Congratulations!
 Your users can now purchase your products.
-As an extra step, let's [set up a subscription status check](ff-check-subscription-status) elsewhere to decide whether to display paid content or the paywall.
+As an extra step, let's [set up a check for user access to paid content](ff-check-subscription-status) elsewhere to decide whether to display paid content or the paywall to them.